Sidlo98/UserRegistration-School-Project/README.md

 A text must also be printed out informing what errors have occurred in the form.

 When the form has been validated and approved, this should be saved in a list and then the list should be displayed on the page.
-For each user listed, information such as the full name and email address should be displayed, of which the email address should be in a smaller size and displayed under the full name:
+For each user listed, information such as the full name and email address should be displayed, of which the email address should be in a smaller size and displayed under the full name

 To pass well approved, you must do the following: